 How are money market accounts insured?

 Like savings accounts and CDs, money market accounts are insured at banks by the Federal Deposit Insurance Corp.
 (FDIC) up to $250,000.
-They are insured up to the same amount at credit unions by the National Credit Union Association (NCUA).
+They are insured up to the same amount at credit unions by the National Credit Union Administration (NCUA).

 Should the bank or credit union fail, the FDIC or NCUA guarantees your money will remain safe.